Categories

 the UK has since followed that lead for the

-election of its Speaker, but in 2001, a
+election of its Speaker, but in 2001, a century

-century later, Australia’s Corporations Act 2001
+later, Australia’s Corporations Act 2001

-still provides that company directors can be
+still provides that company directors can be appointed

-appointed by sequential resolutions,
+by sequential resolutions,

 rather than being elected from multiple

-candidates being compared against each other
+candidates being compared against each other in

-in one decision.
-Alternatives to that
+one decision.
+Alternatives to that provision are

-provision are now allowed, but no election
+now allowed, but no election process is made

-process is made mandatory.
+mandatory.
 1. DIRECT ELECTION OF

 CANDIDATES versus INDIRECT ELECTION OF

-CANDIDATES This
+CANDIDATES This major

-major and fundamental distinction between
+and fundamental distinction between electoral

-electoral systems can be seen by clicking here.
+systems can be seen by clicking here.

 2.

-SINGLE VACANCIES versus MULTIPLE VACANCIES: The
+SINGLE VACANCIES versus MULTIPLE VACANCIES: The use of

-use of vote-counting systems to fill a single
+vote-counting systems to fill a single vacancy,

-vacancy, such as the president of an
+such as the president of an organization, which

-organization, is a simpler operation than
+system, is a simpler operation than their use to

-their use to fill the multiple vacancies
+fill the multiple vacancies required to be

-there are fewer possibilities, and usually
+manner, as there are fewer possibilities, and

-fewer candidates.
-Similar general approaches
+usually fewer candidates.
+Similar general

-can be applied to both situations, but there
+approaches can be applied to both situations,

-are obviously more variations possible with
+but there are obviously more variations possible

-the multiple vacancy situation.
+with the multiple vacancy situation.
 Proportional

-representation is only
+representation only applies to

-representation of as many voters as possible.
+as many voters as possible.
+It requires

-It requires multi-member electorates for it to
+multi-member electorates for it to operate.

-operate.
-Single-member electorate systems,
+Single-member electorate systems, which are

-which are necessarily and inherently winner-take-all
+necessarily and inherently winner-take-all

 systems, do not soundly elect representative